-Dr. Dunn is and a board certified in Internal Medicine and Nephrology by the American Board of Internal Medicine and a member of the American Medical Association, American Osteopathic Association, American Society of Nephrology, Renal Physician’s Association, and the National Kidney Foundation.
-Dr. Dunn has participated in or currently participating in nine research studies and serves as Chairman of the Department of Medicine at Baptist Memorial Hospital Golden Triangle.
+Dr. Dunn is board certified in Internal Medicine and Nephrology by the American Board of Internal Medicine.
+He is a member of the American Medical Association, American Osteopathic Association, American Society of Nephrology, Renal Physician’s Association, and the National Kidney Foundation.
+Dr. Dunn has participated in or currently participating in nine research studies and serves on the medical executive committee at Baptist Memorial Hospital Golden Triangle.

 Meghan D. Gilleland-Turner, MD

 Dr. Gilleland-Turner is board certified in Internal Medicine by the American Board of Internal Medicine.
 She currently serves as Assistant Program Director.
 She received her bachelors of Science degree in biology and minor in sociology from the College of William and Mary in Williamsburg, Virginia and her medical degree from the Eastern Virginia Medical School in Norfolk where she received honors in Obstetrics and Gynecology Clerkship, Family Medicine Best Award and Psychiatry Clerkship.